 About the Course

 The course provides participants with a thorough introduction to international humanitarian assistance, human rights, and human security.
 It explores how the international community can better respond to humanitarian crises such as the influx of refugees in Europe, HIV-AIDS in Africa, or ongoing civil conflict in countries such as Sudan.
 It examines the importance of both cooperation and collaboration on a global scale by organizations such as the International Red Cross, UN High Commissioner for Refugees, Médecins sans Frontières (MSF), and development organizations.
-See a sample course syllabus.
+See a sample course syllabus from 2019.

 During the course week, the program also facilitates additional evening events, such as a program reception, mentorship dinners, and networking events.

-About the Faculty Instructor
+About the Instructor